trahier/RL_project_sailing/README.md

 Welcome to the Sailing Challenge!
 Your mission is to develop an intelligent agent capable of navigating a sailboat from a starting point to a destination under varying wind conditions.
 This environment simulates sailing physics where the boat's movement is influenced by wind direction and intensity, requiring strategic planning to reach the goal efficiently.

 **IMPORTANT**: This challenge requires you to submit a pre-trained agent (policy) that maps observations to actions, NOT a learning algorithm.
-Your submitted agent should make decisions based on the current observation without further learning during evaluation.
-Think of it as submitting a fixed policy rather than an algorithm that continues to learn.
+Your submitted agent should be a fixed mapping from states to actions that makes decisions based on the current observation without further learning during evaluation.
+All training and policy improvement must be completed before submission.
+Think of it as submitting a finished product rather than an evolving algorithm.

 The challenge provides 3 training initial windfields with different wind patterns.
 Your agent will be evaluated on both these training initial windfields and a hidden test initial windfield to assess its ability to generalize to new conditions.